sharecodde/IntroToProg-Python-Mod07/docs/index.md

 ### Researching web resources for exception handling
 While there are many resources on the web, the following resources  were particularly useful for learning about error and exception handling.

-“Exception Handling” :  https://www.learnpython.org/en/Exception_Handling (external link).
+“Exception Handling” :  https://www.learnpython.org/en/Exception_Handling (External link).
-This site includes definitions,  examples  and simple exercises for exception handling, including a simplified example of try/except block.
+This site includes definitions,  examples  and simple exercises for exception handling, including a simplified example of a try/except block.
 The site was a good introduction to the topic of error handling, without being overwhelming with detail.

- “Python Exceptions: An introduction”: https://realpython.com/python-exceptions/ (external link).
+ “Python Exceptions: An introduction”: https://realpython.com/python-exceptions/ (External link).
 Summary and demonstrations of how to handle exceptions in both text and video format.
-This is a good advanced-beginner resources for error handling.
+This is a good advanced-beginner resource for error handling.

-“Errors and Exceptions”: https://docs.python.org/3/tutorial/errors.html#handling-exceptions (external link).
+“Errors and Exceptions”: https://docs.python.org/3/tutorial/errors.html#handling-exceptions (External link).
 Excellent resource for step by step description of how try/except blocks work as well as other error handling information.
 This is a good detailed reference site with a great deal of information all in one place.

 ### Researching web resources for pickling
 While there are many resources on the web, the following resources  were particularly useful for learning about pickling.

- “Python Pickling”: https://www.tutorialspoint.com/python-pickling (external link).
+ “Python Pickling”: https://www.tutorialspoint.com/python-pickling (External link).
 Provides a succinct definition and examples of pickling.
 The site was a good introduction to the topic of pickling, without being overwhelming with detail.

 “ Python Pickle Module for saving objects (serialization)”: https://www.youtube.com/watch?v=2Tw39kZIbhs (External link).
 Easy to follow simple youtube example of pickling.